And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 Nice to have you on the program.

-Number one, uh, you said that uh the outing of Valerie Plum from from whoever did it, uh there was no crime committed because she was never in danger, she wasn't in place undercover in any type of uh uh in any other country.
+Number one, you said that the outing of Valerie Plam from whoever did it, there was no crime committed because she was never in danger.

 However, wherever she worked, wherever she was undercover as a CIA operative, all of her contacts have now been exposed.

-So that's that's my first disagreement with you.
+So that's my first disagreement with you.

 Well, but wait, you're not disagreeing with me.

-Would you agree that uh the outing of uh Mr. Wilson's wife duh did create uh a security detriment to those people that she had contact with, number one, and number two, that it potentially hurt the intelligence gathering capabilities of this country.
+Would you agree that the outing of Mr. Wilson's wife did create a security detriment to those people that she had contact with, number one?

-I don't think she was the best kept secret in the CIA to begin with.
+I don't think she was the best-kept secret in the CIA to begin with.

 So I don't know.